syed-maaz/pms-trbo/readme.md

 # Product Management Microservice (trbo-pms)

 This is a **Product Management Microservice** built using **Node.js** and **TypeScript**.
 The microservice is responsible for handling product-related operations such as listing, importing from CSV, selling products, managing stock, and recommending related products based on sales data.
-JWT-based authentication is used to secure API endpoints, and tests are written using **Jest**  to ensure proper functionality.
+JWT-based authentication is used to secure API endpoints, and tests are written using **Jest** and **Supertest** to ensure proper functionality.

 ## Features